schwiG5/API_SERVICE_WEB/readme.md

 ```py
 channel = client.get_channel(channel_id)
 ```

-For that your discord must be in developper mode.
+To find your channel id your discord must be in developper mode.

 To turn it on go on :  **Discord > settings > Advanced > Developper Mode**

+Then right click on the channel and at the bottom you'll see `id copy`

 # Contact US